Liverpool's win changes the mood but for how long?

 "I hope for him everything works well for him from now on.
 But like us as a team, we will work on it."

-Owen, who scored 158 goals in 297 appearances for Liverpool, said: "A lot of people had him [Salah] fifth in the pecking order and now ahead of their biggest game, you can't imagine he isn't playing.
+Owen, who scored 158 goals in 297 appearances for Liverpool, said: "A lot of people had him [Firmino] fifth in the pecking order and now ahead of their biggest game, you can't imagine he isn't playing.
 Klopp cant leave him out."

 'Liverpool needed this, but I still see chinks'